jsongraph/json-graph-specification/README.md

 ### edge properties

-- A source property references the key value of the source [node object](#node object).
+- *source* property references the key value of the source [node object](#node object).
 Its value is defined as a _JSON string_.
-- A relation property provides the interaction between source and target nodes.
+- *relation* property provides the interaction between source and target nodes.
 Its value is defined as a _JSON string_.
-- A target property references the key value of the target node object.
+- *target* property references the key value of the target node object.
 Its value is defined as a _JSON string_.
-- A directed property provides the edge mode (e.g. directed or undirected).
+- *directed* property provides the edge mode (e.g. directed or undirected).
 Its value is _JSON true_ for directed and _JSON false_ for undirected.
 The edge direction is determined by _graph.directed_ property if not present.
+- *metadata* property allows for custom data on an object.
+Its values is defined as a JSON object.

+### hyperedge array

+Hyperedges are either undirected - e.g. a set of nodes or directed with a set of source and target nodes

+### hyperedge properties

+- *nodes* property is an array of key values of nodes from the nodes array
+- *source* property is an array of the key values of the source nodes.
+- *relation* property provides the interaction between source and target nodes.
+Its value is defined as a _JSON string_.
+- *target* property is an array of the key values of the target nodes.
-- A metadata property allows for custom data on an object.
+- *metadata* property allows for custom data on an object.
 Its values is defined as a JSON object.

 ### graph object